Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 One of the tactics includes sending investigators out to videotape the plaintiff after the wreck.

 Another tactic is to monitor the social media of the injured person.
 Similarly, this is an attempt to get evidence that may make the injured person look like they were faking, or it wasn’t that bad.
-This tactic is especially dangerous because it is a cheap investigation technique but they rely.
+This tactic is especially dangerous because it is a cheap investigation technique but they rely on it.

 Your social media posts may seem insignificant or harmless to you.
 However, insurance defense attorneys have learned that even innocent posts can be devastating to a claim.
 The biggest risk is that your own content will contradict the claims you make in your case.
 Your posts may prove you have different physical capabilities than you claim to the insurer or in court.